lnesteroff/dns-mesh/README.md

       kubectl exec -it knot-0 -n dns-system -- knotc zone-reload dns.internal kubectl exec -it knot-0 -n dns-system -- knotc zone-reload catalog.internal.dns
       ```
-    **That's it.** Over the next 5 minutes, the reconciler `CronJob` on every existing site will detect the change, automatically add the new peer to its own configuration, and restart itself.
+    **That's it.** Existing sites will automatically sync the new zones.
+Over the next 5 minutes, the reconciler `CronJob` on each site will detect the change locally, add the new peer to its own configuration, and restart itself.

 3.  **Deploy the New Site**:
     - You can now deploy the new site.